 Catalyzing change doesn’t happen overnight, but it’s up to the people working in the cannabis industry every day to show the world that the business of cannabis is real, credible, and meaningful.
 It starts by acting professionally.

 The reality is that unprofessional behavior perpetuates negative perceptions of the cannabis industry.
-By acting professionally in all business situations – from networking events and business meetings to workplace etiquette – the cannabis business community can help remove the stereotypes that have been associated with the industry for many decades.
+By acting professionally in all business situations – from networking events and business meetings to the workplace – the cannabis business community can help remove the stereotypes that have been associated with the industry for many decades.

 Cannabis Professionals Code of Conduct